Nosherwan/react-form-validation/README.md

 You are free to use whatever libraries and frameworks alongside React that will help you accomplish the task.

+### Design & Styling

+Refer to https://www.hatch.team/design to get an idea of some of the components we use in our Design Language.
+Use our Design Language to pull out styles (colours, font sizes, etc).
+Don't worry too much about getting all our colours and spacing exactly right, the way you structure your styles is much more important!

 ### Submitting

 Please submit your work by sharing your *private* repository with us on Github, Bitbucket or similiar.